-SKE Mathematics
+Mathematics SKE

-The Sussex Online Mathematics SKE course is designed to develop mathematical concepts at a deeper level, and to see beyond the ‘rules’ and conventions we have become comfortable with, giving a different perspective on the learning of Mathematics.
+Our online Mathematics SKE course is designed to develop mathematical concepts at a deeper level, and to see beyond the ‘rules’ and conventions we have become comfortable with, giving a different perspective on the learning of Mathematics.

-Study a Mathematics SKE at Sussex
+Study a Mathematics SKE course at Sussex

-You will learn key concepts, deepen your understanding of the subject, and improve your maths skills alongside like-minded people.
+You will learn key concepts, deepen your understanding of the subject and improve your maths skills alongside like-minded people.

 You will be assessed through a number of different methods, including a subject knowledge audit and an individual portfolio of your own subject knowledge development.